LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 Elements of Loop Execution
 ==============================================

-The ``RAJA::forall`` and ``RAJA::kernel`` loop traversal template methods are the building blocks for most RAJA usage involving loop execution.
-``RAJA::forall`` methods are used to execute simple loops (typically non-nested loops). ``RAJA::kernel`` methods support nested loops and complex transformations of loop kernels.
+The ``RAJA::forall`` and ``RAJA::kernel`` template methods comprise the RAJA interface for loop execution. ``RAJA::forall`` methods execute simple loops (e.g., non-nested loops). ``RAJA::kernel`` methods support nested loops and other complex loop kernels.

-RAJA users pass application code fragments, representing loop bodies, into these traversal methods as lambda expressions.
-Iteration space objects, which describe loop indexing, are also passed.
-Once in proper RAJA form, a loop kernel can be run in different ways (e.g., using different programming model back-ends or changing how a loop iteration space is traversed) by changing execution policy template arguments or iteration space objects.
-Such changes can be made without altering the loop kernel code itself.

 .. note:: * All **forall** and **kernel** methods are in the namespace ``RAJA``.
-          * Each ``RAJA::forall`` loop traversal method is templated on an *execution policy* type.
-A 'forall' method takes two arguments: an iteration space object and lambda expression kernel body.
+          * A ``RAJA::forall`` loop traversal method is templated on an *execution policy* type.
+A 'forall' method takes two arguments:
+              * an iteration space object, and
+              * a lambda expression representing the loop body.
           * Each ``RAJA::kernel`` method is templated on a policy that contains statements with *execution policy* types appropriate for the kernel structure; e.g., an execution policy for each level in a loop nest.
-A 'kernel' method takes a *tuple* of iteration space objects and one or more lambda expressions representing parts of loop bodies.
+A 'kernel' method takes multiple arguments:
+              * a *tuple* of iteration space objects, and
+              * one or more lambda expressions representing portions of the loop kernel body.

+In this section we describe the basic elements of how these methods work.
 Various examples showing how to use ``RAJA::forall`` and ``RAJA::kernel`` methods may be found in the :ref:`tutorial-label`.